vatine/sressays/knowing-languages.md

 thread that you can send messages to.
 One, if not the only, reasons that I never picked Java up when it was new and shiny.
 I have mostly managed to crib from existing code.
 None of the fetaures have been very complicated.
-I am comfortable to say that I probbaly don't know Java, but maybe I do.
+I am comfortable to say that I probably don't know Java, but maybe I do.

 ### C++
 I may know C++.
 I have written some C++, from scratch, at a previous work-place.
-It re-implemeted two hard-coded decision makers for "should I participate in leader election" as a generalised framework, where deciders were now any class that fulfilled an interface, and you could register them, either when you created the "should we
+It reimplemented two hard-coded decision makers for "should I participate in leader election" as a generalised framework, where deciders were now any class that fulfilled an interface, and you could register them, either when you created the "should we